 A bankruptcy discharge eliminates your obligation to pay back qualifying debts, such as credit card balances, medical bills, and personal loans.
 However, some debts, such as alimony, child support, and recent tax obligations, can't be wiped out in bankruptcy.
 These types of debt are considered nondischargeable.

-The bankruptcy court also has the power to deny the discharge of a debt that would normally be dischargeable when certain conditions are met.
+The bankruptcy court also can deny the discharge of a debt that would normally be dischargeable when certain conditions are met.
 A creditor has 60 days from the initial date set for your meeting of creditors to file an objection to your discharge.

 Learn more in What is an Objection to Discharge in Bankruptcy?